Germany ready For European Solidarity: Finance Minister - UrduPoint

 Italy, Spain, France and six other eurozone states last week called for an "instrument" to be created allowing a common eurozone bond issue, sometimes called "coronabonds".

-The appeal was followed up Tuesday by a full-page advert in German daily Frankfurter Allgemeine Zeitung from Italian politicians, including the premiers of the Emilia-Romagna and Liguria regions and mayors of towns like Venice and Bologna.
+The appeal was followed up Tuesday by a full-page advert in German newspaper Frankfurter Allgemeine Zeitung from Italian politicians, including the premiers of the Emilia-Romagna and Liguria regions and mayors of cities like Venice and Bologna.

 If the EU "does not prove now that it exists, it will cease to exist," they wrote, urging Germany to make "the right decision" for the "joint issuance of eurobonds".